5 Ways to Create Responsive CSS Tables (Simple Examples)

 </table>

 Personally, I think this is a more elegant solution.
 When it comes to smaller screens, we use the media query @media to hide the columns that are not critical.
 The table still fits nicely on the screen and looks less cluttered.
-But the pain of this method is having to define which columns are important, and it is literally useless if “all columns are important and has to be shown”.
+But the pain of this method is having to define which columns are important, and it is literally useless if “all columns are important and have to be shown”.

 METHOD 4) WRAP CELLS INTO NEW ROWS